willthames/willthames.github.io/_posts/2017-07-17-so-you-want-to-test-aws-modules-for-ansible.markdown

+---
+title: So You Want To Test AWS Modules For Ansible
+---
 You're a (prospective) contributor to Ansible, and you have some great improvements to make to an existing module or a brand new module.
 As a conscientious developer, you know that having tests